boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

   - Checks `merch_pp_hash` is the SHA3-256 hash of` (merchant_zkabacus_public_key, merchant_address, merchant_public_key)`.
   - Checks `customer_address` is an implicit Tezos account (tz1 address), and not a smart contract address (KT1 address).

 The merchant may choose to either accept or reject the channel establishment request.
+The implementation should provide a customizable approver mechanism in order to realize channel establishment approvals and rejections.
 If the merchant accepts, they should ensure their implicit Tezos account with address `merchant_address` has a balance sufficient to both contribute the desired amount to the zkChannel and pay the [operations fees](5-tezos-escrowagent.md#operation-fees) needed to fund and call the appropriate entry points of the corresponding smart contract.
 We recommend 0.009 tez based on our [contract benchmarks](https://github.com/boltlabs-inc/tezos-contract/wiki/Benchmark-Results) on testnet.

 ### The `open_m` Message
 The merchant sends the `open_m` message to the customer; this message is formed as follows: